keptn-sandbox/keptn-on-k3s/README.md

 **ATTENTION**: if you try this on an EC2, GCP, ... instance please make sure to allow inbound traffic for HTTP & HTTPS!

-* Works on a machine with 1 (v)CPU and 4GB of memory
+* Basic install (for quality gates only) works on a machine with 1 (v)CPU and 4GB of memory
+* Advanced install (with delivery & testing) needs a machine with at least 4 (v)CPU and 16GB of memory

 ### Parameters
 The script allows a couple of parameters